flywheel-apps/bids-fmriprep/README.md

 Most config options are identical to those used in fmriprep, and so documentation can be found here https://fmriprep.readthedocs.io/en/stable/usage.html.

 The following additional arguments control how the gear code behaves.
-Note: arguments that start with "gear-" are not passed to the fMRIPrep.
+Note: arguments that start with "gear-" are not passed to fMRIPrep.

 ### gear-run-bids-validation (optional)
 Gear argument: Run bids-validator after downloading BIDS formatted data.
 Default is false.